Simplifying Zero Trust Security for AWS with Teleport

 echo "Defaults secure_path = /sbin:/bin:/usr/sbin:/usr/bin:/usr/local/bin" > /etc/sudoers.d/secure_path

-For self-hosted deployments, Teleport maintains TAR archives for Linux-compatible binaries at https://cdn.teleport.dev.
-This section explains the Teleport TAR archives and how to use them.
+Teleport maintains TAR archives as well as DEB and RPM packages for Linux-compatible binaries at https://cdn.teleport.dev.
+This section explains how to install Teleport by manually downloading a release.

-It is not possible to install the automatic agent updater using TAR archives.
+It is not possible to install the automatic agent updater using this method, so using packages and TAR archives is only available for users who self-hosted Teleport.
 Teleport Cloud customers must use the one-line installation script or manually install Teleport from a package repository in order to install the updater.

 1. In your terminal, assign environment variables that you will use to download your intended archive.